ErikFaustmann/MCNCC/README.md

 - (optionally) in the datasets folder create two additonal folders with subsets
 - install all the necessary packages: matplotlib, numpy, torch,..
+- after running the program, a .npy file is created storing the correlation matrix
 - use the cmc function in order to create cmc-plots from your score-files